STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Sampling-Based Model Predictive Control

 \subsubsection{Environment Collision Avoidance}

-Safe operation in unstructured environments requires a tight coupling between perception and control for collision avoidance.
-General gradient-based trajectory optimization and MPC approaches~\citep{zucker2013chomp} rely on either known object shapes or pre-computed signed distance fields that provide gradient information for optimization.
-However, our sampling-based approach can handle discrete costs and as such we explore collision avoidance without using signed distance.
-We specifically use a learned collision checking function from Danielczuk~\etal~\cite{danielczuk2020object} that operates directly on raw pointcloud data.
-The method classifies if an object pointcloud~$pc_l$ is in collision or not with the pointcloud~$pc_{env}$ given the object's pose~$\T{X}{}{l}$.
-The cost can be written as,
+Safe operation in cluttered environments requires a tight coupling between perception and control for collision avoidance.
+Gradient-based approaches~\citep{zucker2013chomp} generally rely on either known object shapes or pre-computed signed distance fields that provide gradient information for optimization.
+However, our sampling-based approach can handle discrete costs and as such we explore collision avoidance without using signed distances.
+Specifically, we use a learned collision checking function from Danielczuk~\etal~\cite{danielczuk2020object} that operates directly on raw pointcloud data and classifies if an robot link pointcloud~$pc_l$ is in collision with the environment pointcloud~$pc_{env}$ given the robot link's pose~$\T{X}{}{l}$.

 Finally our running cost function is given by